cilokmblenyek/PBKK-php-native-local/README.md

-Here's a detailed explanation of the code to include in your `README` file.
-It explains how the PHP CRUD application works and provides insights into each functionality step by step.

----

 # PHP CRUD Application

 This simple PHP application allows users to **Create**, **Read**, **Update**, and **Delete** (CRUD) items.
 The application is built using only PHP and HTML, without JavaScript.
 It demonstrates how to store, manipulate, and display data using an in-memory array.
 All data is passed through form submissions and processed on the server.